-The Forum would be comprised of public sector experts in payments, AML/CFT, data protection and privacy, and sanctions as well as supervisory and regulatory authorities from FSB and non-FSB members.
-Each organisation that is a member of the Forum would work under its own governance arrangements with respect to possible policy actions.
+The Forum will be comprised of public sector experts in payments, AML/CFT, data protection and privacy, and sanctions as well as supervisory and regulatory authorities from FSB and non-FSB members.
+Coordination within and beyond the Forum will be critical to its effectiveness.
+Each organisation that is a member of the Forum would work under its own governance arrangements with respect to possible policy actions but coordination will be ensured among organisations leading the work on a recommendation.